-The Canadian Community Economic Development Network (CCEDNet) and the National Association of Friendship Centres (NAFC) are pleased to announce their partnership for the 10th incarnation of the CreateAction program, launching this autumn.
+The Canadian Community Economic Development Network (CCEDNet) and the National Association of Friendship Centres (NAFC) are pleased to announce their partnership for the 10th incarnation of the CreateAction program.

 Funded by Employment and Social Development Canada, with evaluation support from the Social Research and Demonstration Corporation, CCEDNet and NAFC will work in collaboration with host organizations across the country to provide youth experiencing barriers to employment with a relevant, peer-supported, paid work experience placement.